Education Technology in India

 App-based learning is something that is extremely trendy in the world of education technology.
 App-based learning will more and more mature in 2019.
 There are nearly 650 million mobile phone users in India, and 300+ million of them have a smartphone.

 The apps use techniques or say nacks that are from the users’ point of view and extremely user-friendly, making them easy to access for kids of 2 years on their own as well.

 So, the anytime, anywhere suppleness of mobile technology is here to dwell.
-Learners like to use mobile and explore solutions to concentrate on their learning requirements on-the-go even devoid of an Internet connection.
+Learners like to use mobile and explore solutions to concentrate on their learning requirements on the go even devoid of an Internet connection.

 5. Self Mode of Learning using Technology

-Self-learning technologies help students in sharing their work with others, getting feed-backs for enhancements, practice tests for preparation and build project videos to look for views along with comments as well as develop their future learning plans.
+Self-learning technologies help students in sharing their work with others, get feed-backs for enhancements, practice tests for preparation and build project videos to look for views along with comments as well as develop their future learning plans.

 The initial perception of self-directed learning is to teach the students to actually learn stuff on their own.
 When they will learn on their own, they will understand the meaning, concept, and importance of the concept they are getting their hands into.

 Self-directed learning includes free open educational resources accessible online, personal learning networks, advanced video conferencing tools, self-publishing technologies, social media platforms, YouTube, iTunes, and ePortfolios.